binjr/binjr/UNRELEASED.md

 * _[New]_ Warn end-users when trying to add a large number of series to a single chart at once.
 * _[New]_ History of previously opened sources is now accessible via a combo box on the selection dialog (as well as through the existing auto-completion feature).
 * _[New]_ Charts vertical axis label are now hilited on mouse-over, to better indicate that they are clickable (clicking on an axis selects the chart as the one currently editable when more than one chart are present on a worksheet).
+* _[New]_ Added a new "View Mode" to visualize charts on a worksheet.
+In this mode, the chart legends are displayed below each chart in a condensed view and chart settings are hidden.
 * _[Fixed]_ Unsightly UI theme application on start-up or when detaching tabs.
 * _[Fixed]_ If "Span crosshair over all charts" is true and "auto scale Y axis" is off, then selecting a new time range using the mouse results in incorrectly changing the Y axis scale.
 * _[Fixed]_ Selecting a timezone in time picker sometime doesn't register.